Blue-Bag/ansible-role-firewall/README.md

          default: "DROP"
          }
 Chain definitions.
 The port to create a chain for and the default action

+    firewall_allow_ping: true
+An option t enable/disable ping blocking
+Note you may need this on for monitoring

 # extended rules
+    firewall_extra_security: true
+Option to exclude all of the following extra security blocks

     firewall_block_portscan: true
 Include a portscan protection block